Empowering Cancer Patients: Nutrient-Dense Foods and Tailored Recipes for Healing

 Having excessive body fat causes systemic inflammation, insulin resistance, immune suppression, impaired DNA repair and increased production of free radicals, cancer growth factors and estrogen.
 Each of these contributes to a cancer-promoting environment in our body.

-If you have cancer and are overweight (i.e. you have a waist to height ratio of greater than 0.5), one of the best things you can do is to reduce your body fat.
+If you have cancer and are overweight (i.e. you have a waist-to-height ratio of greater than 0.5), one of the best things you can do is to reduce your body fat.

 Nutrient-dense recipes for fat loss and insulin resistance